-BILD Alberta is monitoring the pandemic, and is committed to communicating relevant industry information to members.
+BILD Alberta is monitoring the government restrictions and is committed to communicating relevant industry information to members.

 • PPE (masks) and physical distancing in place for all workers